mdadm(8) — Linux manual page

 Confirm the existence of the device.
 This is issued in

 response to an --add request by a node in a cluster.
-When
+When a

-must acknowledge this message with --cluster-confirm.
+acknowledge this message with --cluster-confirm.
+Valid

 --add-journal

-Add a journal to an existing array, or recreate journal
+Add a journal to an existing array, or recreate journal for

-avoid interrupting ongoing write operations, --add-journal
+interrupting ongoing write operations, --add-journal only

-only works for array in Read-Only state.
+works for array in Read-Only state.

 --failfast

-Subsequent devices that are added or re-added will have
+Subsequent devices that are added or re-added will have the

-the 'failfast' flag set.
+'failfast' flag set.
 This is only valid for RAID1 and

 RAID10 and means that the 'md' driver will avoid long